 Unlike Rwanda, Uganda offers at least a lesser cost for foreign residents and East African citizens.
 This makes it easier for residents to trek gorillas.

 Each permit is valid for individuals above 15 years of age and can be used for a single trek.
-Maximum of 1 hour is allowed for trekkers to be in the presence of the Mountain Gorillas.
+A maximum of 1 hour is allowed for trekkers to be in the presence of the Mountain Gorillas.

-The disadvantage with the Uganda gorilla habitats is that they are distant from the national airport and therefore requires a long drive on a safari vehicle to get to the park.
-It’s about 470km to reach Bwindi and this lasts more than 8 hours therefore, you need a whole day to reach the park and another to return.
+The disadvantage with the Uganda gorilla habitats is that they are distant from the national airport and therefore require a long drive on a safari vehicle to get to the park.
+It’s about 470km to reach Bwindi and this lasts more than 8 hours, therefore, you need a whole day to reach the park and another to return.

 Rwanda Gorilla Trekking

-In terms of accessibility, Rwanda is better than Uganda because Rwanda is a small country and easier to reach the gorilla habitat in a short time.
-Volcanoes National Park is a favorable trekking destination since its just 2 hours from the airport which is not the same with other national parks.
+In terms of accessibility, Rwanda is better than Uganda because Rwanda is a small country, and easier to reach the gorilla habitat in a short time.
+Volcanoes National Park is a favorable trekking destination since it’s just 2 hours from the airport which is not the same as other national parks.
 This is an advantage to those travelers who want to take a short trip like a 1 day and 2 days gorilla safari.